 Ultimately, the story I am here to tell is not altogether dissimilar from yours.
-You'll probably recognize your own story in the words I smush together here.
+You may even recognize certain facets of your own life in the words I smush together here.
 Why?
 Because deep within the heart of each human is a desperate, unspeakable need to know that they are not alone in this world.

 I’m Ebi, and it’s very nice to meet you.
 I’m a writer, a mother, a bad shower singer, a tea drinker, a book buyer — and I am here to remind you that you are extraordinary and that I am grateful, because you are here and reading this and breathing.